| Home A Broad Introduction

 cow’s milk was intended for calves, not for babies, who should

 always get human milk if possible.
+Milk from all mammals is so

 similar that most babies can tolerate cow’s or goat’s milk in infant